 During the three months ended September 30, 2020, the Company experienced a network incident on its ePort transaction processing platform, resulting in certain devices being unable to process payment transactions during the outage.
 The Company has remediated the incident.
-For the three months ended September 30, 2020, we accrued approximately \$1.4 million of costs associated with the event, of which \$1.1 million is included in selling, general and administrative expenses and \$0.3 million is included in cost of sales.
-In addition to these direct costs, the Company estimates the incident reduced our transaction revenue by approximately \$0.4 million.
-The Company anticipates there may be additional customer-related costs in the future.
+For the three months ended September 30, 2020 and December 31, 2020, we accrued approximately \$1.4 million (of which \$1.1 million is included in Selling, general and administrative expenses and \$0.3 million is included in Cost of sales) and \$0.6 million (of which \$0.4 million is included in Selling, general and administrative expenses and \$0.2 million is included in Cost of sales) of costs associated with the event, respectively.

-Three Months Ended September 30, 2020 Compared to Three Months Ended September 30, 2019
+Three Months Ended December 31, 2020 Compared to Three Months Ended December 31, 2019